-The photo was captured at a Black Lives Matter protest on Friday in Brisbane after another Indigenous woman lost her life in custody.
+The photo is from a Black Lives Matter protest on Friday in Brisbane after another Indigenous woman lost her life in custody.

-The patch depicts a US flag bisected diagonally with a thin blue line, used by extreme right-wing groups in the US.
+The patch depicts a US flag bisected diagonally with a thin blue line, and is in use by extreme right-wing groups in the US.